When Helping Hurts: PTSD and Police Officers

 Much like other first responder duties, policing is a stressful and demanding occupation; with officers potentially exposed to any number of dangerous situations, violent individuals, disasters, death threats, shootings and hostage situations.

-Police support non-for-profit organisation Blue Hope reports that the number of police suicides is much higher than the general population (18.1/100,000 v 12/100,000) and that PTSD is often the trigger.
+Police support not-for-profit organisation Blue Hope reports that the number of police suicides is much higher than the general population (18.1/100,000 v 12/100,000) and that PTSD is often the trigger.

 What else can be done to protect police officers?

-- Reduce the stigma surrounding PTSD and other mental health issues – while Answering the call found that most respondents did not hold stigmatising attitudes to their colleagues, unfortunately the study found very high rates of self-stigma around the shame respondents had about their mental health condition, avoiding telling people about their mental health condition and not wanting to cause a burden to those around them.
+Reduce the stigma surrounding PTSD and other mental health issues – while Answering the call found that most respondents did not hold stigmatising attitudes toward their colleagues, unfortunately, the study found very high rates of self-stigma around the shame respondents had about their mental health condition, avoiding telling people about their mental health condition and not wanting to cause a burden to those around them.